Gallium arsenide: Fiber optic temperature measurement

 For this purpose an optical fiber tip of an optical fiber temperature sensor is equipped with a gallium arsenide crystal.
 Starting at a light wavelength of 850 nm GaAs becomes optically translucent.
 Since the spectral position of the band gap is temperature dependent, it shifts about 0.4 nm/K. The measurement device contains a light source and a device for the spectral detection of the band gap.
 With the changing of the band gap, (0.4 nm/K) an algorithm calculates the temperature (all 250 ms).

 Spin-charge converters

 GaAs may have applications in spintronics as it can be used instead of platinum in spin-charge converters and may be more tunable.

+Traveling-wave amplifiers

+GaAs has been effectively utilized to fabricate traveling-wave amplifiers.

 Safety

 The environment, health and safety aspects of gallium arsenide sources (such as trimethylgallium and arsine) and industrial hygiene monitoring studies of metalorganic precursors have been reported.
 California lists gallium arsenide as a carcinogen, as do IARC and ECA, and it is considered a known carcinogen in animals.
 On the other hand, a 2013 review (funded by industry) argued against these classifications, saying that when rats or mice inhale fine GaAs powders (as in previous studies), they get cancer from the resulting lung irritation and inflammation, rather than from a primary carcinogenic effect of the GaAs itself—and that, moreover, fine GaAs powders are unlikely to be created in the production or use of GaAs.